 Even when it was cloudy and storming, the turquoise water seemed to glow with an ethereal look.
 To be honest lakes are not usually my favorite place to be, but this is the clearest, cleanest, most beautiful water I’ve ever seen.

 Yaxche Centro had a shuttle to their own private spot on the beach where we spent two days swimming, kayaking (100 pesos / 5 usd per hour), reading, and relaxing on the water.

-In Bacalar you can also rent stand up paddle boards, visit the San Felipe Fort, day drink, do a boat tour (you can find operators on the street corner by the fort, tours cost 250 pesos / 13 usd per person), snorkel, check out the nearby Cenote Azul, or even go down a giant water slide into the lake!
+More popular activities in Bacalar include renting stand up paddle boards, visiting the San Felipe Fort, day drinking, snorkeling, boat tours (you can find operators on the street corner by the fort, tours cost 250 pesos / 13 usd per person), visiting the nearby Cenote Azul, or even going down the giant water slide into the lake!

 I was surprised because every meal I had in this small town was delicious.
 I shouldn’t have been, though, because this is Mexico and the food is just consistently on another level than the rest of the world.

 We got the shrimp ceviche and beef tacos at Mexico Gourmet (so good), enjoyed the sopes and burritos at Ojitos La Catrina, and tried the vegan burgers and milkshakes at Mango y Chile, which also had a beautiful view of the lake.

 I recommend having a few beers and watching the sunset at La Playita restaurant, located in a jungle ambiance right on the water.
 Afterwards, just walk down the street to enjoy live music and cheap drinks at Ojitos La Catrina, which was packed both nights we stopped in.